gocd/www.go.cd/source/posts/2015-09-01-visibility-is-opportunity.html.markdown

 status: public
 type: post
 author: Xiao Li
-excerpt: <p>Mingle is a 9 years JRuby Rails project.
+excerpt: "Mingle is a 9 years JRuby Rails project.
 We do test-driven development and continous integration.
 We write selenium tests to test everything since Oct 2006.
 For a long time, our build time was 1 to 2 hours.
-We thought it was a good balance of build time and resources needed...</p>
+We thought it was a good balance of build time and resources needed..."
 ---

 Visibility can be hard, but it's worth it.